h9goswami/QA-Portfolio/README.md

 - Logged and tracked bugs and test reports in Neome.

 ## New / Learning Skills
 - Generative AI in Testing (using AI tools for test case generation and test data preparation)

+## Tested workflows in multiple modules, including Employee Management, Vehicle Inward/Outward Management, Order Management.

 ## How to Use This Portfolio
 - `Test-Cases/` folder: Contains detailed test cases with steps, expected results, priority, and status.